ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 Caches now "survive" a flush operation and especially long-lived usage scenarios will benefit from increased performance by a growing and more "knowing" cache leading to less and less trie reads.

-Have a loot at the extended `CacheOptions` on how to use and leverage the new cache system.
+Have a look at the extended `CacheOptions` on how to use and leverage the new cache system.

 ### `SimpleStateManager`